oliverrdz/SoftPotato_Desktop/README.md

 Tested with:
 + OS: Debian 10, XFCE

+# Pending:
++ Desing GUI for chronoamperometry and sampled current voltammetry
++ Change to an implicit algorithm to improve stability
++ Activate non-faradaic response

 # Contributing
 To report bugs, make suggestions or comments or collaborations, please contact me on [Twitter](https://twitter.com/ol1v3r) or create a pull request.